Reproductive health and fertility

 The human papillomavirus (HPV) vaccine

 The HPV vaccine is offered to all teenagers aged 12 and 13.
-This helps to protect them against certain cancers.
-There’s also a catch-up programme for people aged under 25.
-And a separate programme for men who have sex with men.
+This helps to protect against HPV infection and HPV-related cancers.
+There’s also a catch-up programme for women aged under 25.
+And there’s a separate HPV programme for men who have sex with men.

 People with Crohn’s or Colitis can have the HPV vaccine.
-If you’re taking medicines that affect your immune system, the vaccine may not work as well for you.
+But if you’re taking medicines that affect your immune system, the vaccine may not work as well for you.

-The NHS has more on the vaccine programmes.
+The NHS has more on the HPV vaccine programme

 Crohn’s and the vagina and vulva

-For some people, Crohn’s can affect their vulva.
-This is known as vulval Crohn’s.
-As well as fistulas and abscesses, Crohn’s can cause swelling, ulcers, nodules and skin tags in this area.
-Some people might have Crohn’s symptoms around their vulva without gut symptoms.
+For some women, Crohn’s can affect their vulva.
+Some women might have Crohn’s symptoms around their vulva without any gut symptoms.
+Crohn’s affecting the vulva can cause:

 The most important thing is for people not to ignore any symptoms – just because they are not in the place where they usually are doesn’t mean it isn’t connected to your Crohn’s.